[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 [I always do this to see how my character will be on late game with the same equips I'm currently using, to check if I need to change any piece of gear]

-After this, on items tab, in the "All items" window, double click on one of your items (I often use Frozen Trail).
+After this, on items tab, in the "All items" window, double click on one of your items (I often use Frozen Trail jewel).
 It'll open the item on the right for edition.
-Click on the "Edit" button and add "20% increased Attack Speed" as a new affix.
+Click on the "Edit" button and add "15% increased Attack Speed" as a new affix.
 Don't forget to press "Save" on the item after editing!

-[This is a way to simulate the attack speed increase from Mistwalker, which isn't included in POB]
+[This step isn't necessary if you're using the POB Community Fork, as it already includes Mistwalker bonus.
+This is a way to simulate the attack speed increase from Mistwalker, which isn't included in the default POB]

 Finally, you're gonna include buffs you currently own.
 Click on the "Configuration" Below there's a list of some buffs I remembered when making this section.
 You shall only include each of these buffs if you have a source for it.